ddmitov/perl-executing-browser/README.md

 * Can execute long-running scripts - i.e. scripts running for arbitrary long time.
 Output can be displayed in the same or in a new window.
 * Can load Perl modules from a directory when they are not installed system-wide.
 **Networking:**
-* Can start local webserver (minimally modified Mongoose) and load scripts and HTML pages from localhost.
+* Can start local webserver (minimally modified Mongoose) and load scripts and pages from localhost.
 * Can ping local and remote web servers and notify when network connectivity is lost.
 Local webserver is automatically restarted if accidentally terminated.
 Local webserver is shut down simultaneously with the browser.
 * Can load a predefined website in the same or in a new window and be used as a site-specific browser or client for a web service.
 **Local filesystem:**